hp41.org

 • The plastic screw posts that hold the HP-41 together are prone to cracking and degrade every time the screws are removed and replaced.
 HP Repair Services had slightly longer screws but the length and pitch combination is non-standard and hard to match.
 It is possible to repair minor cracks in the posts with superglue but the real problem may be the flexible interconnect.

 • The interconnect is found on older models and requires constant, even pressure to make a good connection or strange malfunctions will result.
-The solution is to replace it by soldering thin insulated wire-wrap wires between the boards.
+One solution is to replace it by soldering thin insulated wire-wrap wires between the boards but I wouldn't do this to a rare and collectable model.

 • Corrosion can be cleaned off the battery/port connector and the damaged connectors tinned with solder but beware of melting the plastic.
 In the worst case, thin wires could be soldered directly to the batteries and power points if you don't use power hungry peripherals often.
 A very nice replacement foil is now available from Diego Díaz (see links page).